CarbonFlora/robusta/readme.md

 Given station, bearing, line data information on plan, if a program can reconstruct the line work then it should be proof of constructability.

 ## Todo!()
+- clone https://github.com/johanhelsing/bevy_pancam and change world_units_per_device_pixel so horizontal and vertical scrolling is the same.
+Can also fix some other Issues if it's easy.
 - add a 'fit to view' function
 - linear algebra library thru nalgebra, faer, or cgmath. nalgebra - general purpose